tyconsulting/blog.tyang.github.io/_posts/2011-05-27-unresponsive-scom-2007-r2-console.md

 <a href="http://blog.tyang.org/wp-content/uploads/2011/05/image8.png"><img style="display: inline; border-width: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2011/05/image_thumb8.png" border="0" alt="image" width="689" height="476" /></a>

-After googling around “Windows Filtering Platform”, I found this post: <a href="http://social.msdn.microsoft.com/Forums/en-US/wfp/thread/774026e6-a771-418a-b531-22183ef399f8/">http://social.msdn.microsoft.com/Forums/en-US/wfp/thread/774026e6-a771-418a-b531-22183ef399f8/</a>
+After googling around "Windows Filtering Platform", I found this post: <a href="http://social.msdn.microsoft.com/Forums/en-US/wfp/thread/774026e6-a771-418a-b531-22183ef399f8/">http://social.msdn.microsoft.com/Forums/en-US/wfp/thread/774026e6-a771-418a-b531-22183ef399f8/</a>

 There is one response in this post:

-<em>“If you decide to turn off the Windows Firewall, you need to make sure you disable it  in the proper manner, otherwise you will have persistent filters affecting your traffic.
+<em>"If you decide to turn off the Windows Firewall, you need to make sure you disable it  in the proper manner, otherwise you will have persistent filters affecting your traffic.
 In the Windows Firewall control panel (firewall.cpl), make sure you select 'Turn Windows Firewall on or off' and select 'Off (Not Recommended)'.
 Alternatively you can use netsh.exe and run</em>

 <em>'Netsh.exe AdvFirewall Set CurrentProfile State Off'.</em>

 <em>MPSSvc is a required service for IPsec Policy to continue to function.
 It also just happens to house Windows Firewall functionality as well.
 If using IPsec, do<strong>not </strong>turn off this service.
-Additionally if you do not turn off Windows Firewall, and just stop this service, you will be hit with Windows Firewall's persistent policy (hence the reason to disable the firewall as stated above).”</em>
+Additionally if you do not turn off Windows Firewall, and just stop this service, you will be hit with Windows Firewall's persistent policy (hence the reason to disable the firewall as stated above)."</em>

 <em> </em>